ThibaudFievet/Taiwanese_Compagnies_Bankruptcy_Prediction/README.md

 ## Disclaimer

-> **Note:** As this was my very first project in Machine Learning, the primary focus was on understanding the core concepts and methodologies (discovery phase).
+> **Note:** As this was my very first project in Machine Learning, the primary focus was on understanding the core concepts and methodologies.
 I am aware that there is still significant room for improvement regarding code optimization, modularity, and visual presentation.

 ---